in areas targeted to reduce water pollution from agriculture and with the support of Natural England or a Catchment Sensitive Farming (CSF) officer

 without relevant advice or consents from the Highways Authority, where a Public Right of Way passes through the gateway

 A new farm track will reduce soil compaction and erosion caused by livestock and machinery.
 The new track will also help reduce channelling of surface runoff and the risk of sediment and other pollutants entering a watercourse.

-- all capital works must meet the relevant British Standard - examine copies of the most up-to-date standards for guidance
+all capital works must meet the relevant British Standards - examine copies of the most up-to-date standards for guidance

 Hardcore tracks using concrete sleepers

 excavate a trench following the instructions above and in addition: